-Appendix D. Suwannee River PFA Reports
+Appendix D. Wacissa River and Wacissa Spring Group PFA Report

-A PFA (Fanning and Manatee Springs, March 2017; Madison Blue Spring, August 2017; Troy, Peacock, Lafayette Blue and Falmouth Springs, January 2017) is defined as the area(s) of a basin where the Floridan aquifer is generally most vulnerable to pollutant inputs and where there is a known connectivity between groundwater pathways and an OFS.
-As required by the Florida Springs and Aquifer Protection Act, DEP delineated PFAs for the Lower Suwannee River, Middle Suwannee River, and Madison Blue springsheds.
-These PFAs are adopted and incorporated by reference into this BMAP.
-Detailed information on the PFAs is available in report format at the following link: https://floridadep.gov/dear/water-quality-restoration/content/bmap-public-meetings.
+During the development of the 2018 Wacissa River and Wacissa Spring Group BMAP, the PFA was defined as the area of the basin where the Floridan aquifer is generally most vulnerable to pollutant inputs and where there is a known connectivity between groundwater pathways and an OFS.
+As required by the Florida Springs and Aquifer Protection Act, DEP defined a PFA which is incorporated by reference into this BMAP.
+Information on this and other springshed PFAs are available at the following link: https://floridadep.gov/dear/water-quality-restoration/content/bmap-public-meetings